Skip to main content

 toegankelijkheid groot lettertype

-By using the plugin "System - Skip-To Navigation" you can display a dropdown on your website to allow users who work exclusively via keyboard (i.e. without a mouse) to easily navigate through your website.
+Using the "System - Skip-To Navigation" plugin, you can display a dropdown on your website to allow users who work exclusively via a keyboard (i.e. without a mouse) to easily navigate through your website.

 joomla4 extratoegankelijkheidsopties

-The plugin "System - Additional Accessibility Features" creates an additional button at the bottom right of your screen, when clicked you will find additional accessibility options.
+The plugin "System - Additional Accessibility Features" provides an additional button at the bottom right of your screen, when clicked you will find additional accessibility options.

 About Jeroen